6 mile out and back on a remote ridge above Lexington Reservoir. Scarce

 austere and naked, patient and watchful.

-As of this writing the preserve is a bit
+The preserve is a bit

 underdeveloped, with parking for only two or three cars, and no maps,